Surgical Errors & Mistakes Compensation Claims

 A surgical error happens when there is a mistake during an operation.
 For example, operating on the wrong leg or, more commonly, injuring a nerve or artery.
 Not all mistakes amount to negligent surgical treatment; only those where a doctor’s care fell below a reasonable standard are likely to lead to a successful surgical malpractice claim and, ultimately, surgical negligence compensation.

 Our role, as medical negligence solicitors, is to assess whether treatment is sub-standard.
 We have a lot of experience and expertise investigating and resolving surgical error claims and have seen many different types of surgical negligence cases, some often extremely complex.
 We will review whether your surgical negligence claim is likely to succeed by examining whether the injury you sustained happened because of a negligent surgical error.
 We do this by instructing independent medical experts to report on your treatment with sight of your medical records and a statement from you.

 The key factor with surgical error cases is to recognise that following most operations a patient will likely experience some pain, discomfort and distress while they recover.
 They may have some swelling, fluid leakage, redness and limited mobility in the area operated on, particularly, if the surgical procedure was extensive and took place over a number of hours.
 These symptoms should have been clearly explained by the doctor before the surgery took place.
 If a patient suffers different symptoms to these or their symptoms continue for a long time it may be because of a surgical error.

 Types of Surgical Negligence

 Our expert medical negligence solicitors have successfully resolved many surgery compensation claims stemming from sub-standard care under the NHS and from private Hospitals.
-These claims, for adults and children, are all different but are likely to fall under one of the following categories:
+These surgery claims, for adults and children, are all different but are likely to fall under one of the following categories: